emanuelefavero/machine-learning/README.md

 - Upgrade pip using `pip install --upgrade pip`
 - Install the required libraries using `pip install -r requirements.txt`

-> Note: If you add any new library with `python -m pip install {library}`, please update the requirements.txt file using `pip freeze > requirements.txt`
+> Note: If you add any new library with `python -m pip install {library}`, please update the requirements.txt file by deleting it and then running `pip freeze > requirements.txt`

 ## Usage